arno-di-loreto/apihandyman.io/_posts/2020-01-03-api-toolbox-jq-and-openapi-part-1.md

 ## List basic API information from multiple files

 For this last (but not least) example, we'll gather basic information from different OpenAPI files.

+<asciinema-player poster="npt:1:20" title="Invoke JQ on multiple files"  rows="24" cols="80" author="Arnaud Lauret" src="/code/api-toolbox-jq-and-openapi/part-1/list-apis.cast"></asciinema-player>

 We'll build an array of objects containing for each file:

 - Information about the file itself (its type, version and name),
 - A subset of the info section (API's name, version and a shorten description)